Hot Like Fire: Release and reception

 "the whole crew — Missy, Aaliyah and Timb — pull up in a firetruck, inciting a bumping block party full of both literal and metaphorical flames".
+Nylon writer Steffanee Wang thought that after getting "freed" from R. Kelly and joining forces with Timbaland Aaliyah's "sound and visuals got a boost of energy, which you can visually see in this choreography-heavy video.

 Live performances

 In August 1997, Aaliyah made a televised appearance on the short-lived talk show Vibe, where she performed "Hot Like Fire" and gave the show's host a gift basket full of promotional items.
+Also in 1997 she performed the song at Hot 97FM's annual Summer Jam concert festival.
+In her biography Aaliyah: A Biography (2014), author Jennifer Warner says of the performance, "At Summer Jam, Aaliyah gave notice that she was not looking to be a singer but was a performer".
+Warner further explained, "she took the stage in the midst of explosions and confetti showers and confidently held the stage with more than a dozen dancers".

 Legacy

 In 2013, American R&B singer Solange and British indie pop group The xx covered "Hot Like Fire" at the Coachella Valley Music and Arts Festival.
-Bassier Oliver Sim sang the first verse of the song while his fellow group member Romy Madley Croft backed him in the performance.
+Bassist Oliver Sim sang the first verse of the song while his fellow group member Romy Madley Croft backed him in the performance.
 Solange came out during the performance in a "bright white tank top and fluorescent pink skirt" to join The xx.
 Jeff Benjamin from Fuse praised the performance, saying: "Solange's sweet vocals sounded right at home on The xx-ified version of Aaliyah's track.
 And it was so clear Solange was having fun as she danced around on stage, giggling into the mic and flailed her arms about".
 Their cover of the song was a nod to the group's modern R&B roots that are infused in their "stripped down sound".
 In 2016, rapper Nicki Minaj interpolated "Hot Like Fire" in her song "Black Barbies" with the "oh no, no, no, no" line.